FreshRSS/FreshRSS/docs/en/internationalization.md

 # Contributing to internationalization (i18n)

-Thanks to our contributors, FreshRSS is translated into more than 15 languages.
+Thanks to our contributors, FreshRSS is translated into [more than 20 languages](./users/05_Configuration.md#language).
 This section will explain the basics of internationalization in FreshRSS, from translating the application to your own language to making a specific change.

 ## Overview